 RND/ To consider or imagine Cyberpunk as (/un)dead.
 R.I.P.
+That Cyberpunk might even be far better that way.
 A satirical critique, and study of possible near-future potentials / alternatives.

 “It is what it is” and no spells or daydreams will change anything